CWHengProj/projectAlix/README.md

 - (Protip) You can turn the source command into an alias as well to optimize your workflow!
 ---

-## Features

-- Add, update, delete, and list shell aliases
-- Supports subcommands and aliases for usability
-- Detailed listing of aliases with ```ls detailed```

----

 ## How to Contribute

 1. **Fork the repo** and clone it locally: